-1) Go Smoke-Free!
+- Go Smoke-Free!
 One of the most important steps to reduce asthma triggers is to ban smoking in any rented apartment, mobile home, condominium, or house.
 Maine has made great strides to help landlords have the tools and resources to go Smoke-Free.
-For more information to make your properties Smoke-Free visit Smoke-Free for ME.
-Help renters/tenants quit smoking by posting quitting resources in common areas like the laundry room.
-To get free quitting resources visit a Partnership for a Tobacco-Free Maine.
+For more information to make your properties Smoke-Free visit the Center for Tobacco Independence Policy web page to view Landlord Resources.
+Help tenants quit smoking by posting quitting resources in common areas like the laundry room.
+To get free quitting resources visit the Maine Prevention Store.

-2) Keep it Dry!
+- Keep it Dry!
 Install exhaust fans in all bathrooms and above cook tops and stoves; be sure they vent outside.
 Do not use a humidifier unless medically recommended.
 Repair any leaks as soon as possible.
 Ensure good drainage around the buildings.
 Check the plumbing for leaks and repair if needed.
 Replace any drywall, carpeting, or flooring if it has been damaged by water.
-Post a copy of Tenants Checklist for Preventing Mold in Apartments which can be found online at the Maine Indoor Air Quality Council website.
+Review Maine Indoor Air Quality Council Recommendations for Dealing with a Mold/Moisture Problems in Rental Properties which can be found online at the Maine Indoor Air Quality Council website.

-3) No Pets or Pests allowed!
-Cats, dogs, guinea pigs, hamsters, ferrets, and any other furry or hairy animal has dander that is always present and difficult to remove even by vacuuming.
+- No Pets or Pests allowed!
+Cats, dogs, guinea pigs, hamsters, ferrets, and any other furry or hairy animals have dander that is always present and difficult to remove even by vacuuming.
 Ban furry pets from rental properties unless they are medically necessary.
 Mice, rats, cockroaches and dust mites must be controlled.
 Often this requires cooperation between landlords and tenants.
 Tell tenants to notify you immediately if they see pests and work with tenants to solve pest problems immediately.